 - TXT export

-This is the YouTube SEO analysis tool we ourselves are launching! tubics’ YouTube keyword tool lets you sync your YouTube video metadata and gives you keyword suggestions based on data provided by YouTube, Google and Bing.
+This is the YouTube SEO analysis tool we ourselves launched! tubics’ YouTube keyword tool lets you sync your YouTube video metadata and gives you keyword suggestions and keyword search volumes based on data provided by YouTube, Google and Bing.

 - unlimited keywords